body { font-family: Arial, Helvetica, sans-serif; line-height: 1.6; color: #222; padding: 20px; max-width: 900px; margin: auto; }

 What are the common causes of inner knee pain?

-Pain in the inner knee is frequently linked to conditions such as injuries of the medial meniscus, MCL (medial collateral ligament) tears, patellofemoral pain syndrome, and knee osteoarthritis.
+Injuries to the medial meniscus, MCL tears, patellofemoral pain syndrome, and knee osteoarthritis are frequent culprits.

 How is inner knee pain diagnosed?